 Rely on a Solid, Attorney-Approved Job Application

 Because smart, non-discriminatory hiring begins before the interview, it makes sense to look at your job listings and job applications.
 Are they working in your favor, or are they potential liabilities?
-With the attorney-approved Job Application Smart App, you can take an important step toward strengthening your non-discriminatory hiring practices.
-The attorney-developed online application only contains legally permitted questions, so you can be confident you’re in compliance with the most current federal and state hiring laws.
+Use attorney-approved job applications to strengthen your non-discriminatory hiring practices.
+All applications contain legally permitted questions, so you can be confident you’re in compliance with the most current federal and state hiring laws.